alfred-nutile-inc/webhooks/readme.md

 Config::set('seeding', true);

 ~~~
-Right before you include you seeding class like this
+Right before you include your seeding class like this

 ~~~